Pipeline Summary

 2_chunks_ligated

-- After SHAPEIT5 phases the data in chunks, these chunks are ligated (joined) by chromosome.
+- Once data is phased in chunks, these chunks are ligated (merged) to reconstruct complete chromosomes.

-- The directory contains the phased data for each chromosome in
+- This directory contains the ligated phased data for each chromosome in

 vcf.gz